You’re pregnant. Does that mean forgoing your beloved cup of joe? Let’s look at the facts.

-However, the term “moderate” seems to vary wildly from 150-300mg of caffeine per day.
+However, the term “moderate” seems to vary widely from 150-300mg of caffeine per day.
 The American Pregnancy Association suggest limiting caffeine as much as possible.
-But if you must have that morning cup, there seems to be some agreement that limiting to 200mg caffeine or less per day s acceptable during both pregnancy and while breastfeeding.
+But if you must have that morning cup, there seems to be some agreement that limiting to 200mg caffeine or less per day is acceptable during both pregnancy and while breastfeeding.

 The American Academy of Pediatrics (AAP) agrees it’s safe for nursing moms to consume caffeine.
 However, it is important to note that caffeine does cross into breast milk, so keeping to a limit of 200mg or less is recommended.
 Consuming more than that can cause fussiness, trouble sleeping, or digestive issues in newborn babies.

 Interesting to note the caffeine content in various food and drinks:

 - Coffee, average (check the specific blend & café that you purchase from for specific levels):

 - Brewed, 8 oz. | 95 – 165 mg

 - Brewed, decaf, 8 oz. | 2 – 5 mg

 - Espresso, 1 oz. | 47 – 64 mg

 - Latte, 8 oz. | 63 – 126 mg

 - 1 can (250ml) of energy drink: up to 80mg – larger cans may contain up to 160mg